alkemist-17/alkemist-17/README.md

 Welcome to my Github profile!

 - 🔭 I’m currently working on web development
-- 🌱 I’m currently learning C and cloud computing
+- 🌱 I’m currently learning c and cloud computing
-- ⚡ Fun fact: the sum of distances between primes is odd
+- ⚡ Fun guess: the sum of distances between primes is always odd

 <!--